rakibcoding/rakibcoding/README.md

 ### About Personal Stuffs:

-- 🔭 Currently engaged in projects utilizing ReactJS,NextJS,TypeScript and NodeJS.
+- 🔭 Currently engaged in projects utilizing NextJS and TypeScript.
 - 🌱 Passionate about developing impactful web applications that make a difference.
 - 💬  Open to insightful discussions at [GitHub](https://github.com/RakibHassan01/RakibHassan01/issues).
 - 🥅 2024 Goals  :  Pursuing advanced proficiency in Python.